adlnet/xAPI-Spec/xAPI.md

 ###### Requirements

-* The Duration property SHOULD* be expressed using the ISO 8601 format for durations and SHOULD* NOT be expressed in the format used for ISO 8601 time points.
-That is, the alternative format described in section 4.4.3.3 of ISO 8601 SHOULD* NOT be used.
+* The Duration property MUST be expressed using the format for duration in ISO 8601:2004(E) section 4.4.3.2.
+The alternative format (in conformity with the format used for time points and described in ISO 8601:2004(E) section 4.4.3.3) MUST NOT be used.

 <a name="Score"/>